 MECHANICSBURG, Pa.
 (May 18, 2021) – Pennsylvania American Water announced today that 12 watershed-related projects across the Commonwealth will receive financial support through the company’s 2021 Environmental Grant Program.
 The recipients will receive a share of grant funds totaling more than $45,000 for their community-based projects that improve, restore or protect watersheds.

 A panel of judges selected the grant recipients from 50 applications, which were evaluated on environmental need, innovation, community engagement and sustainability.
-Pennsylvania American Water awarded its 2021 Environmental Grants to: Allegheny County, Clarion County Conservation District, Dickson City Borough (Lackawanna County), Ellwood City Borough (Lawrence County), Indiana Borough (Indiana County), Lower Allen Township (Cumberland County), Stroud Water Research Center (Chester County), Tree Pittsburgh (Allegheny County), Tri County Clean Ways (Lawrence County), Upper Providence Township (Delaware County), Washington County Watershed Alliance, and Watershed Coalition of the Lehigh Valley (Northampton County).
+Pennsylvania American Water awarded its 2021 Environmental Grants to: Allegheny County, Clarion County Conservation District, Dickson City Borough (Lackawanna County), Ellwood City Borough (Lawrence County), Indiana Borough (Indiana County), Lower Allen Township (Cumberland County), Stroud Water Research Center (Chester County), Tree Pittsburgh (Allegheny County), Tri County Clean Ways (Lawrence County), Upper Providence Township (Montgomery County), Washington County Watershed Alliance, and Watershed Coalition of the Lehigh Valley (Northampton County).